skyrocketOoO/AuthNet/README.md

 # Authnet

-Authnet is a graph based auth service.
+Authnet is a graph based auth service, which support graph's features but optimize for performance.

 ## Comparison